An Atacama – Uyuni Road Trip Part 3: Bolivia Excursion: 8 Amazing Things That You Have to Do in Uyuni

 Take optical illusion pictures

 The reflection of the water after the rain is the perfect setting for epic photos that allows you to show off to your friends.
 True, that’s probably the reason that you visit the salt flat.
 But in case the weather doesn’t go your way, the vast, white flatland is still very impressive.
 The dry land may be even more friendly for you to take optical illusion pictures.
 Imagine the flatland is filled with nothing but salt as far as your eye can see.
-This is the perfect canvas for taking optical illusion pictures and let your mind go wild.
+This is the perfect canvas for taking optical illusion pictures and letting your mind go wild.
 Play with proportions, and play with distance – the horizon will give the perspective that the objects nearer to the camera are larger than those farther away, and there is nothing else in the frame to ruin your illusion!

 If you are not prepared with props, your tour guide might just have a thing or two in their cars.
-In fact, any daily products or items could be used a prop anyway.
+In fact, any daily products or items could be used as a prop anyway.
 Soda cans, cereal boxes, or simply pose creatively!
 For photo shooting ideas, remember to flip through other people’s photo albums on Instagram and you will have lots of inspiration.
 (But do it while you are in the city because you have absolutely no internet connection while you are there.)

 Learn about Uyuni’s mining past in the Train Cemetery

 Leaving the salt flat, we headed to the city of Uyuni for lunch and we finally have a Wi-Fi connection at the restaurant spending four days in the wild with no reception at all :P. The antique train cemetery is a major attraction in town and it’s about 3 kilometers outside Uyuni.
 Uyuni has a history of mining and minerals transportation where the train carried minerals to ports near the Pacific Ocean.
-However, the industry collapsed in the 1940s, and partly due to resources depletion, the train track was closed and trains were abandoned.
+However, the industry collapsed in the 1940s, and partly due to resource depletion, the train track was closed and trains were abandoned.
 Hence the cemetery was produced.

 Buy some salt or souvenir in the Colchani village